Author: Kathleen Doyle-White

 3. Be available to discuss differences and reach agreements.

-4. Don’t be afraid to let people know if they’re acting inappropriately.
-Workplace bullying is much more common than we think; it can come in the form of expressing undo negativity toward another, intentionally excluding others from team activities, or ganging up on someone.
-It can also come in the form of domination by withholding information or not actively engaging and contributing to the work.
-It’s important to let people know when they act inappropriately, that it is unacceptable and won’t be tolerated.
+4. Don’t be afraid to let someone know if they’re acting inappropriately.
+Work place bullying is much more common than we think; it can come in the form of expressing undo negativity towards another, intentionally excluding others from team activities, or ganging up on someone.
+It can also come in the form of domination by withholding information or not keeping one’s part of the bargain by actively engaging and contributing to the work.
+It’s important to let people know when they act out inappropriately and that it is unacceptable and won’t be tolerated.
 The emotional health and safety of an organization depends on direct and clear communication when someone has trespassed on a professional and/or personal boundary.

 This week, try setting healthy boundaries with your team members.
 You’ll find that establishing boundaries and priorities go hand in hand because they both help manage interpersonal relationships in the workplace.
 Together they go a long way toward establishing productive work environments based on trust.
 Competent and credible leaders understand these principles and consistently model them for their staff.